Par4All/par4all/examples/P4A/Hyantes/README.txt

   make demo : to chain make display_seq, make display_openmp, make display_cuda

+To run this example on GPU that does not support double precision, you should compile it with make USE_FLOAT=1 or the results are just garbage (because if nvcc has a single precision fall-back, the communication correctly computed by Par4All are still in... double).
+Of course the results are slightly different in single precision compared to double precision.

 Some results:

   We measure the wall-clock time that includes startup time, data load time